Understanding your rent payments

 If you rent your home from the Council or have an equity share home from the Council, direct debits can be collected any day of the week or month.
 For more information regarding direct debits and to set up a direct debit, please contact the Housing Team on 01483 505050.

 We do not accept cheques.
-Please use one of the other payment methods on this page.
-You can find out more about Withdrawal of cheques page.
+You can find out more about withdrawal of cheques.

 Automated Telephone Payment (ATP)